Voice Commands

 Voice Commands are short, spoken phrases that can tell your Magic Leap 2 to carry out specific actions, such as reducing the volume by saying, "Hey Magic Leap, turn the volume down."

-Magic Leap 2 OS has built-in system-level Voice Commands and will have the capability to create your own at the application level in the future.
+Magic Leap 2 OS has built-in system-level Voice Commands and will offer the ability to create your own at the application level in the future.

 Custom Voice Commands